shrijit37/PeaceClothing/README.md

 ### `An E-commerce clothing site made on ReactJS,CSS and Firebase`

+#`This repository is open for contributions, welcoming anyone who wants to commit or add new features to improve the project.`

 ## Available Scripts

 In the project directory, you can run: